nemecro/calculator/README.md

 During making the project I experienced something I would call *conditional hell*, I found myself completely lost writing one if statement after another...
 There were simply many cases and problems that could occur.

 My solution uses the calculatorDisplay as a variable that keeps track of what the user inputs.
-When an = sign or second operator is pressed it displays the result.
+When an *= sign* or *second operator* is pressed it displays the result.

 To calculate the result, the calculatorDisplay.textContent is then split into an array.
-Items are then copied to number1, operator and number2 functions.
+Items are then copied to number1, operator and number2 variables.
 Then operate function is called and decides on what function to call based on the operator input.

 For now, I would not dare to call this project as FINISHED, rather a **WORK IN PROGRESS**.
 I believe I will return to it once I get better at JavaScript.